Safety & Environment

-CECONY’s 1.18 injury and illness rate in 2016 surpassed our goal of 1.30.
-We had 137 recordable employee injuries last year, a significant improvement from 168 in the previous year.
-CECONY has reduced injuries by more than 60 percent since 2009; O&R has seen a 50-percent reduction in injuries since 2009.
+CECONY’s 1.17 injury and illness rate in 2017 surpassed our goal of 1.20.
+We had 126 recordable employee injuries last year, an improvement from 137 in the previous year.
+CECONY has reduced injuries by more than 60% since 2009; O&R has seen a 50% reduction in injuries since 2009.

 Among the reasons for the improvement:

 - strong, constructive partnerships between management and union leadership on safety

 - formalized job planning, with special emphasis on high-energy jobs, in every organization